Credentials

 • With an additional 5 families that have worked with the interventionist

-Intervention Services has been providing interventions for over 10 years and has developed ongoing relationships with dozens of treatment centers and will be happy to provide any references should you require.
+Intervention Services has been providing interventions for over 15 years and has developed ongoing relationships with dozens of treatment centers.